zsparal/api-documentation/source/reference/v1/settlements-api/get-settlement.rst

    :oauth: true

 Successful payments are collected into *settlements*, which are then paid out according to your account's payout schedule.
-By retrieving a single settlement, you can check which payments were paid out with it, when the settlement took place, and what invoice reference was used for it.
+By retrieving a single settlement, you can check which payments were paid out with it and when the settlement took place.

 Settlements will be transferred to your bank account with a ``reference``, for example ``1182161.1506.02``.
 You can use the :doc:`List settlements </reference/v1/settlements-api/list-settlements>` endpoint to look up a settlement by